marklysze/Magic-Pocket-Control-ESP32/README.md

 - Similarly, if you don't have the "Arduino_DebugUtils" under your ".pio\libdeps" folder, add the "Arduino_DebugUtils" library to the project using the same method above.

 # What can we do with these cameras?
-See the Blackmagic Camera Control Developer Information document, [Download here](https://documents.blackmagicdesign.com/DeveloperManuals/BlackmagicCameraControl.pdf).
+See the Blackmagic Camera Control Developer Information document, [here](https://documents.blackmagicdesign.com/DeveloperManuals/BlackmagicCameraControl.pdf).
 It's not up-to-date and I've used the sample code, noted below, to update functionality.
 There remains other functionality not documented or in the code samples that has been worked out by the community.

 I converted a lot of the Swift (Mac) code from Blackmagic Design's Cameras Code Samples, [Download here](https://www.blackmagicdesign.com/au/developer/product/camera)